cluzk/Portfolio/Vending-Machine-FSM/README.md

 * **Software:** Xilinx Vivado (Logic Simulation), GitHub (Version Control).

 ## Academic Context
-This project was a core component of the digital systems curriculum at the **University of Illinois at Urbana-Champaign**, focusing on the transition from boolean theory to physical hardware realization.
+This project was a core component of the ECE 120: Introduction to Computing curriculum at the **University of Illinois at Urbana-Champaign**, focusing on the transition from boolean theory to physical hardware realization.